rehamlaila/Smart-Room-Climate-Control-System/README.md

 USB cable
 Computer

-Connect the temperature and humidity sensor and LEDs according to the connections used in the embedded firmware.
+Connect the temperature and humidity sensor and LED outputs according to the connections used in the embedded firmware.

-Connect the Arduino system to the computer using a USB cable for power and serial communication.
+Connect the Arduino system to the computer using a USB cable.
+The USB connection provides power and allows serial communication with the Java application.

 Dependencies and Libraries
 Embedded Firmware